Inside: Upper entrances have many advantages and a few drawbacks. Carefully consider the size and position of any above-the-brood-box entrance.

 This configuration is no problem for a large and populous hive.
 But if robbing begins, a small colony can quickly be overrun by invaders coming through this large entrance.
 And remember, the colony must guard the bottom entrance at the same time.
 Of course, if the top entrance is your only entrance, the situation is not as bad.
 Still, size is an issue.

-Robbing happens fast
+Robbing happens fast so prepare in advance

 It is easy to forget that robbing happens fast.
 You can go to work one morning only to find all your honey stores gone by evening.
 It’s not just other honey bees, but yellowjackets, wasps, and hornets as well.